aaronjanse/asciidots/readme.md

 # AsciiDots - Esoteric Language
-> The esolang inspired by ascii art
+> An esolang inspired by ascii art
 ```
                    _ _ _____        _
     /\            (_|_)  __ \      | |